 Measure Description

 An aerosol sealant is used to seal cavities in multi-family buildings that are hard to reach with conventional methods.
 Multi-family buildings have additional air leakage paths through shared walls and other cavities that are difficult to air seal with conventional techniques.
-The sealant application goes as follow:
+The sealant application goes as follows:

-The building or unit must first be prepared by covering floors, windows and openings such as return and supply vent openings.
+The building or unit must first be prepared by covering floors, windows, and openings such as return and supply vent openings.
+Although it is technically feasible to use this measure with furniture in place, costs would be significantly increased due to the additional effort required to protect belongings.

 The unit or building is then pressurized.
 Sealing stations spread an atomized sealant fog that follows air currents through air leaks and seals them.

 This technique can achieve an air exchange rate of 3ACH50 or even lower.
-Results and savings are project specific.
+Results and savings are project-specific.

 The baseline used to assess the measure is an existing multi-family building with an air leakage rate to be determined using a blower door test.